Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 Parking citations are issued at the rate of one per violation.
 Vehicles improperly parked in handicapped spaces, reserved parking areas, fire lanes, and no-parking areas will be issued a parking citation.
 Each citation carries a penalty of $50.

 Vehicles without the appropriate parking decal displayed will be identified by license plate number.
 Any fees associated with identifying parking violators by license plate number through the Maryland Motor Vehicle Administration will be charged to that violator.

-Persons who feel they have received a traffic citation unjustly may appeal in writing to the Directory of Security Services.
+Persons who feel they have received a traffic citation unjustly may appeal in writing to the Director of Public Safety.

 Howard Community College assumes no responsibility for damage or loss of private property while on campus.

 For safety purposes, it is recommended that the following rules be adhered to while on Howard Community College campus.

 - Pedestrians will be given the right of way at all times.